Chaixanya/Calistrax/README.md

 ### A structured guide to learning calisthenics skills.

-### A structured guide to learning calisthenics skills.

-Calistrax is a project I built to organize calisthenics skills into a simple progression-based guide.
+Calistrax is a project built to organize calisthenics skills into a simple progression-based guide.

 Instead of just showing a list of skills, the idea is to show **what goes into learning a skill** — the warm-up, prerequisites, drills, and common mistakes to look out for.